sparklemotion/nokogiri.org/README.md

 1. Fork this repository.
 2. `bundle install` and `bundle exec rake dev:setup`
 3. Edit the files in `docs/` (and note that some files exist in subdirectories like `docs/tutorials/`.
-4. `bundle exec rake preview` to spin up a mkdocs server to host the site locally.
+4. `bundle exec rake preview` to spin up a zensical server to host the site locally.
 5. Submit a pull request.

-We use [mkdocs][] to generate the static files for the site, which are pretty fancy and include a search capability.
+We use [zensical][] to generate the static files for the site, which are pretty fancy and include a search capability.

-Note that files in `docs/` are preprocessed (see below) and placed into `staging/` along with some files from Nokogiri's repository, so editing files in `docs/` won't update live in the mkdocs server.
+Note that files in `docs/` are preprocessed (see below) and placed into `staging/` along with some files from Nokogiri's repository, so editing files in `docs/` won't update live in the zensical server.

 ### Inline Code or Files